haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 It also re-syncs on every `precmd`, not just at shell startup.
 The symlink is shared machine-wide, and a local shell that was running before my SSH session started will never source zshrc again when that session ends.
 Without the recheck, that shell would keep pointing at a forwarding socket sshd already tore down.
 Since the healer is idempotent, idle prompts don't pay for a redundant `ln`.

 Notice that every shell exports the symlink, never the raw socket.
 That's the indirection that makes long-lived sessions work.
-A Claude Code session started hours ago holds a path that never changes.
-What's on the other end of it does.
+A Claude Code session started hours ago holds a path that never changes, even though what's on the other end of it comes and goes.

 ### Resolving the Key at Sign Time